FULFILLING GENERAL EDUCATION REQUIREMENTS

 No. However, these courses can often be used to fulfill a requirement in your major, minor, or emphasis.

 I want to meet one or more of my General Education requirements (Foundations, Cultures, or Issues) while studying abroad.
 What do I need to do?

 First, consult with the Padnos International Center in 130 Lake Ontario Hall.
-Once you have done that, click here for details and forms needed to fulfill a General Education requirement abroad.
+Once you have done that, visit the Study Abroad General Education page for details and forms needed to fulfill a General Education requirement abroad.

 How do I fulfill the MTH 110 prerequisite?

 Visit the Math placement information page for detailed information on meeting the MTH 110 prerequisite.

 How do I meet the Junior Standing prerequisite?

 For class standing, a junior is defined as a student who has earned 55-84 credits.
 For prerequisite checking, you must have completed at least 55 credits before taking the course.
 However, you can register for the course while the final credits are in progress.
 MyPath will count the credits completed and the credits currently being taken at the time of registration.
 It will not include credits enrolled in for the following Fall or Winter semesters.

 How do I get a permit to enroll in a Seidman (Business) course?

 You must have completed 55 credits to enroll in 300-400 level Seidman College of Business courses.
 If you are a non-business major with a 2.5 overall GPA, please email your name, G-number, course and semester to firstname.lastname@example.org to request a permit to register.
 Secondary admissions criteria apply for business majors.